-Summer Spirituality reflection by John Gaffney, Diocesan Director of Evangelization & Catechesis.
+Reflection written by John Gaffney, Diocesan Director for Evangelization & Catechesis.